sirio81/vmcli/README.md

   - check if the guest is already running on another host, to avoid virtual disk corruption;
   - check if a mac address or a virtual disk is already used by another running guest (due to user configuration error).

-You don't necessarily need to choose a host for starting guest, it will be automatically chosen.
+You don't necessarily need to choose a host for starting guest, it will be automatically chosen (load balance).

 Guest's configuration files do not have their own syntax, simply write down qemu options (one per line).